-Hence, we proved that $\forall n \in \mathbb{N}{>4} : n! > 2^n$.
+Hence, we proved that $\forall n \in \mathbb{N}{\geq 4} : n! > 2^n$.

 This proof spells out many technical details.
 Mathematicians would probably consider the base case as well as the case k < 3 to be obvious.
 They might even call our case k = 3 the base case and only k > 3 the induction case.
-However it is good to be aware of what really happens here.
-So in this course, we require you to have roughly the same level of detail in your proofs.
-Furthermore, there are computer programs that can automatically check proofs, so-called proof assistants.
-They also require you to reason precisely.
+For the textual proofs you write during this course, you are also allowed to gloss over such technicalities.
+However, it is good to be aware of what really happens here.
+There are computer programs that can automatically check proofs, so-called proof assistants.
+These require you to reason precisely, and write out such details.